 Make sure that

-is set toAll Configurations
+Configurationis set toAll Configurations -

 Go to

-and fill out options as follows:- Command Line:
+Configuration Properties>Custom Build Step>Generaland fill out options as follows:- Command Line:

-del $(ProjectDir)$(Configuration)\timestamp.obj
+del $(ProjectDir)$(Configuration)\timestamp.obj - Description:

-Refresh timestamp
+Refresh timestamp - Outputs:

-- Execute Before:
+fake.cpp - Execute Before:

 PreBuildEvent